 Her dieting advice is even more radical.
 She bans not just meat, alcohol, and gluten, but also fish (too much mercury in it).
 I don’t doubt that her organic diet has lots of benefits for both health and skin, but I personally find it way too drastic.

 I’m a big believer that your body needs all kinds of foods, including red meat and sweets, to function properly.
-It’s just that we need to consume lots of veggies, fruits, nuts, and seeds, every day, and little of anything else.
-Besides, there is no way this Italian girl is ever going to give up pizza and ham.
+It’s just that we need way more veggies than meat & co.
+Besides, there’s no way this Italian girl is ever going to give up pizza and ham.
 It’d make me too cranky, and that’s not healthy either, is it?

 But if you’re interested in this diet, Sophie provides lots of recipes that you can try.
 Again, while she encourages you to follow her diet strictly, she also understands that some people will struggle a lot with that, and lets you know that it’s ok to stray and start small, one step at a time.

-That’s my favourite thing about this book.
-Although I don’t agree with every tip, I appreciate her compassion.
+My favourite thing about this book?
+I don’t agree with every tip, but I appreciate Sophie’s compassion.
 Uliano wants you to make what she thinks are the best choices for you, but doesn’t make you feel guilty or bad if you choose to still use some skincare products made with synthetic ingredients or prefer to follow a less strict diet.
 She may lean heavily towards the natural camp, but she’s not a fanatic.

 This book doesn’t feature just skincare and diet tips.
 Uliano also talks about the importance of exercise, meditation, and self-care.
 Her focus is both on outer and inner beauty, and in helping women age as healthily and gracefully as they can.
 It’s not about getting rid of wrinkles forever (of course that’s impossible), but in living a healthy, beautiful life.